hex000000/makegroupworknotsuck/chapters/250_litreview.md

 Grid analysis is based on general statistical methods, in particularly the similarity and correlation matrices between the columns of elements and rows of constructs {Shaw, 1978 #194}.
 Traditionally, multi-dimensional scaling, principal component analysis, factor analysis and cluster analysis are used to interrogate grid data, and Shaw finds that despite limitations of psycho-physical scales generally, the mathematical process for focusing the grid is robust {Shaw, 1978 #194}.

+Remember broader coding schema development for the previous project which may still be relevant is at MaxMaps.

+In each document, scan abstract first for "repertory grid", then establish setting. [not to self about auto-coding the list of knowledge acquisition/elicitation terms] While AI and personal and inter-personal reflection not in a HE setting are outside the scope of this review, they are important in a Learning Sciences frame and are discussed further in the Literture Review chapter.
+Also review the term 'entailment' in this context.
+Also need to create a new code for Expert Systems and go back over this and other document sets after the SSR is complete.
+Expertise modelling.
+Deeper think about the idea of mapping through the tools specifically as envisaged for collaboration.
+Also go back through SG for tools specifically as most of their work develops in that direction.

+Knowledge structures - need to address the idea of "knowledge".
+Shaw "Active Documents" code these as meeting support and go back to Zacklad etc. for LR chapter.
+In my my mind I am creating an expert model in RepGrid then ABM, then animating the steps toward and distance from that model, and the way this can feed into AI.
+But I was thinking of something else first.
+And all these documents are knowledge models of a sort.
+Shaw very much about tracking the development of collaborative semantic networks. also conversation heuristics, decision/collaboration support.

+In my my mind I am creating an expert model in RepGrid then ABM, then animating the steps toward and distance from that model, and the way this can feed into AI.
+But I was thinking of someting else first.
+In my my mind I am creating an expert model in RepGrid then ABM, then animating the steps toward and distance from that model, and the way this can feed into AI.
+But I was thinking of something else first.

 [more recent approaches resolve problems that existed then like] reponses of "Not Applicable" were forced to rate a 3 in the {Shaw, 1978 #194}